Prashanth-polasa/Prashanth-polasa/README.md

 - 👋 Hi, I’m @Prashanth-polasa
 - 👀 I’m interested in new AI Technologies and Lead Generation Tools
-- 🌱 I’m currently working as Senior Digital Marketing Specialist
+- 🌱 I’m currently working as Senior Digital Marketing Analyst
-- 💞️ I’m looking to collaborate on Digital Marketing Services
+- 💞️ I’m looking to collaborate on Digital Marketing Services (PPC and SEO)
 - 📫 How to reach me ... www.linkedin.com/in/prashanth-polasa

 <!---